ecobost/cnn4brca/log.md

 Log with activities and questions arising during every week

+## Jun 10 - Jun 17
+### Activities
+* Write ConvNet for Breast Cancer
+* Some preprocessing experiments

+### To do
+* Rewrite Methodology with new experiments
+* Update LaTex template to thesis template
+* Investigate and write the features of the database and its labelling.
+* Choose software (probably Caffe)

+### Questions
+1.

 ## Jun 3 - Jun 10
 ### Activities
 * Write PracticalDL section